isl-org/TanksAndTemples/README.md

 ## Requirements
 These scripts are tested on Python 2.7 and Python 3.x.
-For Python 2.7 users, need to install `requests` package using following command
+Python 2.7 users, need to install `requests` package using following command
 ```
 sudo pip install requests
 ```